aosabook/500lines/contingent/chapter.rst

 and data structures used classically to solve the ``make`` problem, but to extend that solution dramatically to a far more demanding domain.

-The problem, again, is cross references.
+The problem, again, is cross-referencing.
-Where do they tend to emerge?
+Where do cross-references tend to emerge?
-In the free-form and helter-skelter world of natural language documents!
+In text documents, documentation, and printed books!

 The Problem: Building Document Systems
 ======================================